 The Asklepion was largely redesigned and decorated at the initiative of Emperor Hadrian.
 The statues which were found there are similar to those which decorated nymphaea (fountains) and other monuments of the same period in the region.
-That of Hermes is similar to one found at Side and the centaurs recall tritons found at Byzantium and at Ephesus.
+That of Hermes is similar to one found at Side and the centaurs recall the Furietti Centaur and tritons found at Byzantium and at Ephesus.

-IIIrd century AD mosaic found in the Lower Town
+IIIrd century AD mosaic portraying the head of Medusa from the Lower Town

 Similarities among statues found in towns of western Turkey are often explained by the fact that workshops in four or five towns (e.g. Afrodisias) provided sculptures to the whole country.
 It is less easy to explain similarities between mosaics found in Turkey and those found in Tunisia.
-A "vortex" coloured mosaic almost identical to that found at Pergamum can be seen at the Museum of El-Djem.
-Maybe the guild of the mosaicists had electronic systems to transfer images we are not aware of.
+A "vortex" coloured mosaic almost identical to that found at Pergamum can be seen at Thapsus.

 Relief depicting "venationes", fights with beasts (from the Temple to Serapis)